DaveGee/datadog-cpu/readme.md

 - [ ] Display heavy loads in the graph
 - [ ] Display events (load + recovery)
 - [ ] Alert each time there's a detected change (desktop alert? other?)

+### Misc

+- [] No types (TS would be nice) to test for robustness.
+Did not bother to add tests for "types"
+- [] Trusting that the API returns what it says.
+Not handling API errors, timeouts

 ## Architecture & UX